algesten/hreq/README.md

 # hreq

-hreq is a user first async http client.
+hreq is a user first async http client and server.

 #### Early days